 The influence of Arabic metaphysics is much more extensive than these brief references to a few well-known thinkers suggest.
 The influence of Avicenna and Averroes, especially on the subject of metaphysics and on essence and existence, extends to many authors and over many centuries, up to sixteenth-century Jesuit authors such as Benedictus Pereira, Pedro da Fonseca and Francisco Suárez (Leinsle 1985, ch.
 2)

 The influence of Avicenna’s concept of the first cause as the only necessary being in itself (wājib al-wujūd bi-ḏātihī, necesse esse per se) and of his theory of emanation is apparent already in the twelfth century.
-Dominicus Gundisalvi, the Avicenna translator, distinguishes in his Procession of the World (De processione mundi) between the first cause, which is the “necessary being” (necesse esse), and the created beings, which in themselves are only possible existents.
+Dominicus Gundisalvi, the Avicenna translator, distinguishes in his Procession of the World (De processione mundi) between the first cause, which is the “necessary being” (necesse esse), and the created beings, which in themselves are only possible beings.
 The entire universe proceeds from the first cause.
-The principles first created, however, are not the intelligences, as in Avicenna’s metaphysics, but the material and formal principles of the things (Jolivet 1988, 138–140).
+The principles first created, however, are not the intelligences, as in Avicenna’s metaphysics, but the material and formal principles of the things (Jolivet 1988, 138–140; Polloni 2017, 532–538).

 The anonymous author of The Book of First and Second Causes (Liber de causis primis et secundis), which dates from the turn of the thirteenth century, does not adopt the distinction between necessary and possible beings, but describes the process of emanation in strongly Avicennian terms: From the first cause issues a first created being, an intellect.
 From this intellect, in turn, emanates a series of intelligences, the lowest of which is the active intellect.
 Emanation happens in triads: From an intelligence emanates, in virtue of its intellectual activity, the form of a celestial sphere, the body of a sphere, and another intelligence (ch.
 4).
 The anonymous author also draws on the Book of Causes (see the beginning of section 6 above), for instance when describing the hierarchy of intelligences as a decrease in power and unity (ch.
 6).

 Thomas Aquinas adopts from Avicenna the description of God as the necessary being, whose essence is its own existence (Summa contra gentiles I.22).
 Avicenna’s influence is also apparent in a well-known passage: the “five ways” (quinque viae) of proving God’s existence in the Summa theologiae (Ia q.
 2 a.
-3) advances via “the possible and the necessary”: It establishes the existence of something necessary in virtue of itself.
+3).
+The third proof advances via “the possible and the necessary”: It establishes the existence of something necessary in virtue of itself.
 The proof is much coloured by Avicennian metaphysics, but its direct source is Maimonides’ Guide for the Perplexed (II.1), from which it deviates only in minor respects.
-A conspicuous element of Maimonides’ and Thomas’ proof is the premise, not explicitly formulated by Avicenna, that every possibility is eventually realized, which is a version of the principle of plenitude (Davidson 1987, 378–388).
+A conspicuous element of Maimonides’ and Thomas’ proof is the premise, not explicitly formulated by Avicenna, that, in an eternal world, every possibility is eventually realized, which is a version of the so-called “principle of plenitude” (Davidson 1987, 378–388).
 Thomas, however, rejects the Avicennian theory of emanation.
 The creation of the world is not a necessary process, and it does not occur through intermediaries, that is, intelligences or angels.
-He also rejects Avicenna’s concept of a separate active intellect as the giver of the forms of the sublunar world and as the ontological place of the intelligibles, a theory against which Thomas advances epistemological arguments in the first place (Summa contra gentiles II.42 and II.76).
+He also rejects Avicenna’s theory of a separate active intellect as the giver of the forms of the sublunar world and as the ontological place of the intelligibles, a theory against which Thomas advances epistemological arguments in the first place (Summa contra gentiles II.42 and II.76).
 Albertus Magnus, in contrast, tacitly adopts much of the dator formarum theory in several of his writings, even though he often voices his criticism of it (Hasse 2012).